the-incluseum/anti-oppressive-spaces/checklist.md

 Privacy of users in particularly important for online visitors in another country looking at content that might be considered restricted in their country of origin - gay rights, political content, etc).

-## Why are you collecting each piece of data?
-Is your intention conveyed to users?

 ## If you collect comments that will be made public, do you have guidelines for discourse in place?